-†The tuition rate for bachelor's and master's courses per credit hour is \$250 for all active-duty military members using Military Tuition Assistance; this is not applicable for CSU Learning Partners.
+†The tuition rate for master's courses per credit hour is \$250 for all active-duty military members using Military Tuition Assistance; this is not applicable for CSU Learning Partners.
 The lower rate is offered to keep the tuition rate at the U.S. Department of Defense cap of \$250.
-The technology fee will not apply to active-duty U.S. service members.
+Technology fees, described below, do not apply to active-duty U.S. service members.
+All eTextbooks, textbooks and integrated learning resources will continue to be provided at no additional cost.